CLINDA-AAU/simulacrumWorkflowR/paper.md

 # Summary
 The simulacrumWorkflowR package addresses the technical barriers associated with utilizing the Simulacrum through a streamlined workflow for accessing, preprocessing, and planning statistical analyses on the Simulacrum dataset.
 Our aim is to improve accessibility for researchers and clinicians with limited database expertise.
-The main function of this package is the `create_workflow()` function, which creates an R script based on the user's input that includes the necessary code for submission and execution on the United Kingdom's Cancer Analysis System (CAS) database servers.
+The main function of this package is the `create_workflow()` function, which creates an R script based on the user's input that includes the necessary code for submission and execution on the United Kingdom's Cancer Analysis System (CAS) database servers (henson2020data).

 # Statement of need
-The Simulacrum is a synthetic version of the CAS database, enabling the development and testing of code for analysing CAS data which is held by the United Kingdom's National Disease Registration Service (NDRS) (@national2023guide).
+The Simulacrum (@simulacrum2025main) is a synthetic version of the CAS database enabling the development and testing of code for analysing CAS data which is held by the United Kingdom's National Disease Registration Service (NDRS) (@national2023guide).
 CAS data is stored in an Oracle database, requiring SQL queries for data extraction.
 A common analysis workflow involves querying the database directly from R, extracting data, and further processing it to produce analytical outputs (the R workflow).
 The latest version of the Simulacrum contains information about patient characteristics, tumor diagnosis, systematic anti-cancer treatment, radiotherapy, and genetic testing data (@frayling2023simulacrum).
 Scripts developed on the Simulacrum can be sent to NDRS for execution on the CAS database.
 This involves first adjusting the code (e.g., SQL queries need further processing by NDRS due to 1) structural differences between the Simulacrum and CAS, 2) non-public details/specifications of the CAS database and 3) code alignment with NDRS best practices), executing the code, assessing outputs with respect to patient privacy and returning these outputs.
 If this process takes less than 3 hours, it’s free of charge  as of 2025.
 If the process is expected to take longer, the NDRS analyst may suggest simplifying the request or redirecting it to NHS England’s data release services (DARS).
-For complex or recurring requests involving bespoke analysis, one can contact United Kingdom's Health Data Insight for further assistance.
+For complex or recurring requests involving bespoke analysis, one can contact United Kingdom's Health Data Insight (@hdi2025main) for further assistance.
 Thus, a streamlined process requires providing easily adaptable and executable code.
 The advantages of utilizing the Simulacrum can be summarized as follows:

 1. Accelerated research.
 2. Democratization of data.